ZAINAB ABU ALROB

 Managing Editor, Labour Migration

-Jodi is a PhD in Policy Studies Candidate at Ryerson University.
+Jodi is a PhD in Policy Studies Candidate at Toronto Metropolitan University.
 She came to Canada as an international student to complete an MA on the social, political and economic issues that international students face in Atlantic Canada; she further examined how these experiences

 shape their thoughts on where to settle in Canada.
 Her current study will take this a step further by analyzing immigration discourse from various levels - parliament, media, and the citizenry - in Atlantic Canada.
 Jodi’s education and experience are in elementary and post-secondary education, immigration consulting, campus engagement, and international-student affairs.